rsksmart/tokenbridge/README.md

 ### Dapp

-The dapp of the token bridge can be found in the ['UI Folder'](./ui)
+The dapp of the token bridge can be found in the repository ['tokenbirdge-ui'](https://github.com/rsksmart/tokenbridge-ui)

 ### Federation